 Appledore Book Festival is a charity founded in 2006 by Nick Arnold, author of Horrible Science.
-Nick directed the first ever book festival in a bid to raise money to save Appledore Library and his campaign brought our community together, saving the library which is still at the heart of our village today.
+Nick directed the first-ever book festival in a bid to raise money to save Appledore Library and his campaign brought our community together, saving the library which is still at the heart of our village today.

-Now in our 14th year, Appledore Book Festival continued as an independent event and has become the biggest cultural festival in Devon attracting world class authors, speakers and artistes for our community to enjoy.
+Now in our 14th year, Appledore Book Festival continued as an independent event and has become the biggest cultural festival in Devon attracting world-class authors, speakers and artistes for our community to enjoy.
 Run almost exclusively by a team of volunteers who do everything from stewarding the events to adorning the village with bunting, our Festival is run by the community for our community which makes our Festival experience so unique.
-Our beautiful maritime village location and our historic venues encourage authors and visitors to spend time and enjoy the village life which means you often see your favourite authors enjoying a Hockings ice-cream or hanging out in one of our fabulous cafes and bars.
+Our beautiful maritime village location and our historic venues encourage authors and visitors to spend time and enjoy the village life which means you often see your favourite authors enjoying a Hocking’s ice-cream or hanging out in one of our fabulous cafes and bars.

-Health & Safety Policy
+Health and Safety Policy for ABF 2019

 Code of Conduct Policy